mvismonte/cs144_fall2012/part2/README.txt

 )

-  If you know the ItemID, you can get all of the bids on a certain item If you know the
+  If you know the ItemID, you can get all of the bids on a certain item If you know the UserID, you can get all of the bids a user has entered.

 //////////////////// Users Table ////////////////////

-Users (UserID #KEY, Rating, Location, Country)
+User (
+  UserID #KEY,
+  Rating,
+  Location,
+  Country
+)

     If you know the UserID, you can get the Rating, Location, & Country.

 //////////////////// Categories Table ////////////////////

-Categories (ItemID, Category)
+Categories (
+  ItemID,
+  Category
+)

     Items can have multiple categories.
     Categories can have multiple items.
+    The category is a string which is also the key for a category.
     Many-to-Many relation.